-Under the Maternity and Infant Care Scheme (the scheme that provides free antenatal and postnatal care in Ireland), mother and baby are entitled to two visits to your family doctor (GP) after the baby is born.
-The first visit is when the baby is two weeks old, and the second is at six weeks.
+Under the Maternity and Infant Care Scheme (the scheme that provides free antenatal and postnatal care), mother and baby are entitled to two visits to your family doctor (GP) after the baby is born.
+The first visit is when the baby is 2 weeks old, and the second is at 6 weeks.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.